dlt-science/science-notes/defianddata/gov.md

 height: 260px
 name: gov_evolution
 ---
-The Evolution of DeFi Governance.
+The Tendency for Centralisation in DeFi Governance.
 ```

 ## Challenges & Vulnerability In DeFi Governance